A Bit About Us

 St. Jude's MCC is a vibrant community of faith “The success of our church community is measured in the spiritual health of those to whom we minister.
 We take seriously the holiness of every individual,” says Rev. McLaughlin

-Rev. McLaughlin is the past Chair of MCC's Ecumenical & Inter-faith Advisory Council, co-chair of The Ministerial Roundtable of Wilmington, co-chair of the Cape Fear chapter of GLSEN, former board member of Equality North Carolina, and is an active member of the Wilmington community including organizations such as Cape Fear Equality, PFLAG, Stonewall Sports, SAGE, and Port City PRIDE.
+Rev. McLaughlin is the past Chair of MCC's Ecumenical & Inter-faith Advisory Council, co-chair of The Ministerial Roundtable of Wilmington, co-chair of the Cape Fear chapter of GLSEN, former board member of Equality North Carolina, and is an active member of the Wilmington community including organizations such as the LGBTQ Center of the Cape Fear Coast PFLAG, Stonewall Sports, SAGE, and Port City PRIDE.

 While earning his Master of Divinity degree from Lancaster Theological Seminary (Lancaster, PA), Rev. McLaughlin focused his studies on biblical scholarship and practical theology.
 During his seminary training he served as a clergy intern at St. Andrew United Church of Christ (Lancaster, PA) and MCC of Northern Virginia (Fairfax, VA), and as a hospital chaplain at Upper Chesapeake Medical Center in Bel Air, MD.